-First, you'll need to decide whom you want to name as a beneficiary.
+If you choose to add a beneficiary designation on your account, you'll need to decide whom you want to name.
 Your financial advisor can work with you and your estate planning attorney to review your accounts and identify your options.
 That way, you'll have a coordinated strategy to help make sure your beneficiary designations align with your overall estate strategy.

 Benefits of using a beneficiary designation:

 Start by thinking about your current accounts.
 If you can name a beneficiary on a specific account, have you already?
 Retirement accounts, life insurance policies and annuities typically allow you to assign beneficiaries.

 Brokerage accounts don't automatically include beneficiary designations, but you can complete a Transfer on Death (TOD) agreement to identify the person to whom the assets should go.

 Review your beneficiaries anytime something major happens in your life – for example, when you marry, divorce or have a child.
 If you don't review your beneficiaries, your assets could be inherited by someone you no longer intended.
 In addition to a primary beneficiary, it's important to name a contingent beneficiary who would receive the assets if the primary beneficiary is unable.

 Whether you need to name a beneficiary or would like to review your current designations, contact a financial advisor today to begin this important process.